Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Evaluation

-We (attempt to) run all tools, including all search strategies of \tool, on \emph{every} unit test that spawns more than one thread from the suites of Kafka-streams~\cite{kafka-streams}, Lucene~\cite{lucene}, and Guava~\cite{guava}---a total of 2,655 distinct test cases (each running a 10-minute randomized search over schedules).
+We (attempt to) run all tools, including all search strategies of \tool, on \emph{every} unit test that spawns more than one thread from the suites of Kafka-streams~\cite{kafka-streams}, Lucene~\cite{lucene}, and Guava~\cite{guava}---a total of 2,664 distinct test cases (each running a 10-minute randomized search over schedules).
 To the best of our knowledge, this is the \emph{largest evaluation of controlled concurrency testing on real-world software}.

-Table~\ref{tab:test-result} shows the results of these experiments.
-The table is divided into sections representing each of the target projects: Kafka-Streams, Lucene, and Guava (for now, ignore LC-Bench).
+Table~\ref{tab:test-result} shows the results of these experiments\arxivadd{; Appendix~\ref{sec:buglist} lists the issue IDs of bugs identified by \tool}.
+The table is divided into sections representing each of the target projects: Kafka-Streams, Lucene, and Guava.
 The column ``Tests Run'' indicates the number of tests that a given tool could run at all in a push-button fashion, without crashing with an internal error.
 Note that the tests are \emph{expected} to pass as they have been regularly running in the projects' corresponding CI pipelines.
 The next column counts the subset of test runs in which the search strategy found a concurrency bug; that is, the test can be shown to fail (by an assertion violation, run-time exception, or deadlock) due to a race condition.
 All such failures can be deterministically reproduced with a fixed schedule.
 A subset of these failures depends on the timers used by the tests (most commonly, \code{Object.wait(timeout)})---we identify these explicitly since some of the failures may be highly improbable in practice.
 Failing tests have to be analyzed manually to deduplicate underlying bugs.
 The last column shows the number of unique bugs reported to (and confirmed by) the developers.

 The results show that \tool excels in both applicability and effectiveness.
 First, \tool can run all the real-world software tests in a push-button fashion.
-Second, even \tool-Random identifies reproducible bugs in 291 tests (vs. only 5 by \rr-Chaos).
-However, the best results are achieved by \tool-POS, which finds reproducible bugs in 363 tests---requiring an average of 190 iterations to identify.
-JPF cannot run \emph{any} of the 2,655 tests; it always fails with internal errors due to unimplemented native methods or unsupported JDK features.
+Second, even \tool-Random identifies interleavings that cause failure in 291 tests (vs. only 5 by \rr-Chaos).
+However, both \tool-POS and \tool-SURW work better, finding failures in 360+ tests each---requiring an average of 190 and 82 iterations respectively to search for them.
+JPF cannot run \emph{any} of the 2,664 tests; it always fails with internal errors due to unimplemented native methods or unsupported JDK features.

 We manually deduplicated the bugs identified by the \tool and reported \bugs distinct bugs to project maintainers.
 For each bug, we have reported detailed instructions for reproduction.
 Developers have confirmed \confirmed bugs at the time of writing (and \fixed have been fixed); the rest are awaiting triaging.
 Among the \bugs bugs we reported, six are caused by atomicity violations, five by order violations~\cite{Lu08}, one by unhandled spurious wakeups, five by thread leaks, and the remaining one is yet unclassified.
 Note that some of the tests in which we observed bugs were encountered as flaky failing tests in past issues, but developers had not identified a way to reproduce and determine the root cause. \tool{} unlocks the capability to reliably identify and debug such failures.